 If you can't use a service, the reasons why should be explained clearly to you.

 And the service should put you in touch with another organisation who may be able to help you.
 This is called a referral.
-What should my service do?

 have a good way of working with people who make enquiries